ElsaTH/Ds_Bootcamp_Elsa/DS_Elsa/week5_Elsa/day2/exercises/python/delivery.md

 Before *19/07/2020 23:59*.

-**IMPORTANT NOTE**: Do not upload those files to your github before that date.
+**IMPORTANT NOTE**: Do not upload those files to your github after that date.

 ---------------------